Kalpani Dambagolla

 Professional competence areas:

-My work is shaped by an interdisciplinary background, ranging from cultural studies, political histories, and philosophy to human rights and multiculturalism.
-Building on this foundation, my master’s research examined women’s war narratives in Sri Lanka’s post-war context and introduced the concept of “feminist troubled knowledge” as a critical lens for challenging dominant human rights discourses.
-I have also gained experience teaching human rights education and conducting fieldwork on reconciliation in post-conflict Sri Lanka.
+My work is grounded in interdisciplinary perspectives spanning human rights and multiculturalism, cultural studies, political histories, gender studies, and philosophy.
+Building on this foundation, my master's research examined women’s war narratives in post-war Sri Lanka and introduced the concept of 'feminist troubled knowledge' as a critical lens for questioning dominant human rights discourses and modes of representation.
+I have also gained experience teaching human rights education and conducting fieldwork on reconciliation and post-conflict communities in Sri Lanka.

 Education and practice